liuprestin/tiny-app/README.md

 Note: this application is not for production environments.

-## How to run
+## Getting Started and running

-/tiny-app directory:
+In the tinyApp directory:

+npm install
-npm start
+npm run

+in your browser goto:

+localhost:8080/register/

+in most cases the application will goto

+localhost:8080/urls/

 ## Testing and Troubleshooting